There are two kinds of small businesses thriving in today’s economy: e-commerce web stores and local businesses with a strong online presence.

 Finally, we come down to which strategies for local SEO you should focus your efforts and investment on – initially.

-First and foremost, you must build and optimize your Google My Business profile.
-Claim your pin, if you haven’t already.
+First and foremost, you must build and optimize your Google Business Profile.
+Claim your pin if you haven’t already.
 Then completely fill out your profile.

 Write a helpful and detailed description, mentioning your service area, product categories, and services.